-- Auto redial: when this option is checked, the phone makes up to ten attempts to redial a phone number after an unsuccessful call. - Anykey answer: when this option is checked, you can answer an incoming call by pressing any key, except the key or the Reject soft key.
-To reject the call, press the key or the Reject soft key.
-When this option is unchecked, you must press the key or Accept soft key to answer a call.
+- Auto redial: when this option is checked, the phone makes up to ten attempts to redial a phone number after an unsuccessful call. - Active Flip: when this option is checked, you can simply open the phone to answer a call.
+When it is unchecked, you must open the phone and press a key to answer a call, depending on the setting of the Anykey answer option.
+See below. - Anykey answer: when this option is checked, you can answer an incoming call by pressing any key, except the new key or the

+Reject soft key.
+To reject the call, press the new key or the Reject soft key.
+When this option is unchecked, you must press the new key or Accept soft key to answer a call.